 Laboratory activities are an integral part of this program.
+These activities include instruction in the use of safety procedures, tools, equipment, materials, and processes related to these occupations.
+Equipment and supplies should be provided to enhance hands-on experiences for students.
 Laboratory experiences are provided employing a variety of instructional media for the purpose of developing adequate listening skills, parallel speaking and listening skills, and appropriate consecutive and simultaneous interpretation skills.
 Students should be assigned additional lab hours to practice and polish their vocabulary skills in the target language based on contextual information and anticipation of what the speaker may say through first-hand experience.